List of Back to the Future (franchise) characters: George McFly

 In the first film, George is portrayed as a weakling with low self-esteem and the main target of Biff Tannen's bullying.
 The novelization of the film expounds on George's history of weakness, describing two incidents in which he is unable to stand up for himself.
-In 1955, in contrast with Marty, George did not have any friends for support and was targeted not only by Biff and his gang but also other kids in school.
-He has a penchant for science fiction, and writes some of his own but never allows himself to share them with anyone due to his fear of rejection.
+In 1955, in contrast with Marty, George did not have any friends for support and was targeted not only by Biff and his gang but also by other kids in school.
+He has a penchant for science fiction and writes some of his own but never allows himself to share them with anyone for fear of rejection.
 In 1955, Marty suggested George play the hero and save Lorraine at the dance while Marty pretends to be antagonistic towards her.
-Instead he winds up witnessing Biff attempt to rape her and rather than back down, he stood up to him.
-Upon seeing Biff physically shove Lorraine to the ground, after she tries to hey Biff off George, he gets the courage to stand up to Biff, knocking him unconscious.
-As a result, he and Lorraine fall in love and George becomes popular in school for defeating Biff in a fight.
-During the dance someone decided to steal Lorraine away in the middle of the song, so George showed that same courage in reclaiming his date, resulting in the kiss he and Lorraine shared.
-In the new future, they are both married with George working as a college professor and being a successful writer while Biff is running a door-to-door car waxing service.
-In the dystopian timeline in Part II, George was murdered by Biff in 1973.
+Instead, he winds up witnessing Biff attempt to rape her, and rather than back down, he stood up to him.
+Upon seeing Biff physically shove Lorraine to the ground after she tries to get Biff off George, he gets the courage to stand up to Biff, knocking him unconscious.
+As a result, he and Lorraine fall in love, and George becomes popular in school for defeating Biff in a fight.
+During the dance, someone decided to steal Lorraine away in the middle of the song, so George showed that same courage in reclaiming his date, resulting in the kiss he and Lorraine shared.
+In the future, they are both married, with George working as a college professor and as a successful writer, while Biff runs a door-to-door car-waxing service.
+In the dystopian timeline in Part II, Biff murdered George in 1973 on his way to receive an award and then staged the death as a mugging.

 Glover didn't like the sequel's script, and when he demanded more money than the producers were willing to pay him, the role was recast with Jeffrey Weissman.
 Weissman wore prosthetics to resemble Glover and imitated Glover's rendering of McFly, and his scenes were spliced with shots of Glover from Back to the Future.
 The result was so convincing that many people were fooled by it.
 However, Glover did not appreciate this and sued.
 While the lawsuit was settled before a legal precedent could be set, it did result in the adoption of stricter rules by the Screen Actors Guild to help prevent similar situations from occurring again.
 According to Hollywood Reporter, Glover had initially asked for $1 million, and the settlement sum amounted to $760,000.